 After a start in the ’80s as a photographer for musicians and performance artists, Beatty started filming in Super 8, making experimental short movies that profiled the eccentric women and transexuals living in her former neighborhood, the Lower East Side of New York City.

 In 1989, she directed her first film, entitled Gang of Souls, a documentary that explored the insights and influence of the Beat poets on the artistic rock and poetry scene.
 Artists featured in this film include William Burroughs, Allen Ginsberg, Gregory Corso, Jim Carroll, Marianne Faithfull, Richard Hell, Lydia Lunch, and Henry Rollins.
 Concurrently, she was a curator in a cultural media center, programming videos made by minorities and activists.

 Soon after, she directed two more documentaries, these about women who use their bodies as a powerful tool in performance art.
 The first one, entitled, Sphinxes Without Secrets (1991) presents some of the most engaging work produced by women performance artists, among them Diamanda Galas, Carolee Schneemann, Holly Hughes, and Annie Sprinkle.
 Sluts and Goddesses (1992) came next; it delves into the slut and goddess sides of female sexuality and celebrates both.
-Maybe The Babestation babes watched this second documentary and that is why they enjoy acting like sluts and goddesses on webcam?
-Maria Beatty would be proud to see them celebrating these themes.

 GET IN TOUCH